KRBE: KRBE (2003–)

-On October 31, 2005, the Susquehanna Radio Corporation announced it had reached an agreement to sell its radio assets, including KRBE, to a partnership including Cumulus Media (which also owned Houston radio stations KIOL-FM (103.7) and KFNC-FM (97.5)) as well as Bain Capital, Blackstone Group and Thomas H. Lee Partners.
+On October 31, 2005, the Susquehanna Radio Corporation announced it had reached an agreement to sell its radio assets, including KRBE, to a partnership including Cumulus Media (which also owned Houston radio stations KIOL-FM (103.7) and KFNC-FM (97.5) as well as Bain Capital, Blackstone Group and Thomas H. Lee Partners.
 The deal was completed in the first half of 2006.
 After the purchase, KRBE quietly changed its moniker from the longtime "104 KRBE" to "104.1 KRBE".
-Under Cumulus, KRBE has evolved to a hybrid of Hot AC and Top 40 (similar to co-owned station WWWQ in Atlanta), which still continues to this day.

 In late January 2006, KRBE launched its HD radio transmitter.
 The HD2 signal, from late 2007 until June 2012, was a simulcast of KHJK.
 After KHJK's sale to EMF Broadcasting in June 2012, KRBE's HD2 signal changed to 1960s and 1970s Oldies music from the True Oldies Channel.
-In 2014, the HD2 signal began carrying an updated oldies sound from Westwood One's Good Time Oldies format.
+In 2014, the HD2 signal began carrying Westwood One's Good Time Oldies format.
+After Good Time Oldies was discontinued by Westwood One in April 2025, KRBE-HD2 flipped to the Nash Icon format.

 KRBE was the flagship station for the syndicated Nights Live With Adam Bomb, from May 2012 until January 2015.

 KRBE was the winner of the 2017 Marconi CHR Station of the Year Award.

-During this period, KRBE competed against KKHH-FM (Hot 95.7) from 2008 to 2016, and KROI-FM (Radio Now 92.1) from 2017 to 2021.
+During this period, KRBE competed against KKHH (Hot 95.7) from 2008 to 2016, and KROI (Radio Now 92.1) from 2017 to 2021.

 Morning show shake-up

 On March 4, 2005, long time morning show host Sam Malone announced that he was leaving the station for a position at KTRH.
 Malone was replaced by afternoon host Atom Smasher, while Maria Todd remained as co-host.
 On July 7, 2006, Atom and Maria were let go immediately following that day's show.
 Cumulus said it was taking the station in a new direction and needed a show that widely appealed to the entire Houston market and a team that knew the city and its people.
 On the same day of the departure of Todd and Smasher, longtime DJ Scott Sparks exited KRBE after nearly 20 years to host mornings at classic hits station KLDE (now KGLK), reuniting Sparks with former KRBE program director and morning show host Paul Christy.

 On July 13, 2006, it was announced that "The Roula and Ryan Show", which had aired on KHMX, would return to Houston airwaves on KRBE.
 The team, which relaunched their morning show on July 24, 2006, consists of Roula Christie and Ryan Chase.
 He returned to KRBE after a ten-year absence, along with their producer Eric Rowe.
 Ironically, Christie also returned to KRBE after a six-year absence.
-She was paired with the aforementioned Atom Smasher from 1998 to 2000 on the 6–10 p.m. shift.
+She was paired with the aforementioned Atom Smasher from 1998 to 2000, on the 6–10 pm shift.
+In 2025, as part of a new five-year contract extension, it was announced that "The Roula and Ryan Show" was changed to "The Roula and Ryan Show with Eric"; however Ryan abruptly left the station on November 14.